By Danny Willis

 Rather than testing out the red zone ground game he called yet another pass.
 The Giants blitzed seven.
 Frank Gore looked longingly at the wide open path to the end zone while Trent Dilfer took another sack and fumbled.
 Touchdown, Giants!

 That was the new and improved offense we were promised?
 Hey, coach Hostler, I have a tip for you: Run the ball.
-It doesn't matter if you're down on the field, up in the booth or waiting in your car if you aren't going to adapt your playcalling to the situation.

 There was every reason to feed the running back the ball.
 The situation, the personnel, the stats and the strengths of the team as a whole.
 Instead, the 49ers tried 38 passes and 14 runs en route to a fourth straight loss.